johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 #### Vim

-Teaching Vim how to do this is quite simple, we'll define the following mappings in our `.vimrc`:
+Teaching Vim how to do this is quite simple by defining the following mappings in our `.vimrc`:

     vnoremap <C-x> "+x